timercoin001-pub/HOPECOIN/README.md

        ---         ---         ---   ---   ---

- # HOPECOIN
+ Since the birth of human beings, global disasters have continuously attacked human beings, affecting the normal development and life of the people.

-Since 2020, the world pattern has been in violent shock, global crisis has occurred continuously, the number of people affected by the disaster has been increasing, and people with lofty ideals have been invited to give generously.
+Since the beginning of the new year 2020, the world situation has been severely shaken.
+As always, the global crisis has occurred, and the number of people affected by the disaster is increasing.

-Hope represents the new hope, which can awaken the people who have the ability of dedication, calm the restlessness and get a new life.
+Hope represents the new hope.
+It can awaken the people with the ability of dedication, calm the restlessness, get a new life, and invite the people with lofty ideals to give generously.

-Hopecoin adopts blockchain technology for 100% guarantee, and uses blockchain technology for donation, so that each donation can get a token, and each donation can have income.
+Hope adopts blockchain technology for 100% guarantee, and makes donations with blockchain technology, so that each donation can get a token and each donation can have income.

-The token can also participate in donation again and fulfill several wishes of the charity fund.
+This token can also participate in donation again and fulfill several wishes of the charity fund.
 I hope you can participate actively.

-Suggestion 1 eth donation
+It is suggested that 1eth donate.
 Hope will wait for you at the end.

 ##Disasters since 2020:

 Great fire in Australia
 SARS in Wuhan
-Locust disaster in Afric
+Locust disaster in Africa
+Gansu fire